-Uncertain future for Southampton's Hobbit pub - BBC News
+Uncertain future for Hobbit pub

 Stephen Fry and Sir Ian McKellen stepped in to support The Hobbit in Southampton in 2012 in a dispute with a Hollywood film company which owned the rights to JRR Tolkien brands.

-Landlady Stella Morris said repair costs and rates were "not sustainable".
+Landlady Stella Roberts said repair costs and rates were "not sustainable".

 Southampton City Council said it had applied the maximum discount in rates.

-Ms Morris said "pure economics", along with changes in drinking habits, meant the Portswood pub was near "the end of the line".
+Ms Roberts said "pure economics", along with changes in drinking habits, meant the Portswood pub was near "the end of the line".

 She said the business rates bill was now £37,000.